Memory-Efficient Differentially Private Training with Gradient Random Projection: Background

-One approach to reduce memory usage of training is to project gradients onto lower-dimensional subspaces, allowing optimizer states (e.g., the moment estimates in Adam) to be stored in the subspace.
-This reduces the memory usage of optimizer states from $\sum_{\ell} m_{\ell}n_{\ell}$ to $r\sum_{\ell} n_{\ell}$, significantly saving memory when $r \lll m_{\ell}$.
+\paragraph{Memory-Efficient Training with Gradient Projection} One approach to reduce memory usage of training is to project gradients onto lower-dimensional subspaces, allowing optimizer states (e.g., the moment estimates in Adam) to be stored in the subspace.
+This reduces the memory usage of optimizer states from $\sum_{\ell} m_{\ell}n_{\ell}$ to $r\sum_{\ell} n_{\ell}$, saving significant memory when $r \lll m_{\ell}$.
 Various projection methods have been proposed, including using the SVD of layer gradients and random matrices.
-In GaLore \citep{zhao2024galore}, gradients are projected onto subspaces spanned by the top $r$ left singular vectors from an SVD of the previous layer gradient, with projection matrix $P_{\ell}^t = U[:,:r]$.
-FLoRA \citep{hao2024flora} instead uses a Gaussian matrix for $P_{\ell}^t$, where $(P_{\ell}^t)_{i,j} \sim \mathcal{N}(0,\frac{1}{r})$.
-Alternatively, \citet{he2024subspace} use a uniform distribution on the Stiefel manifold to generate $P{\ell}^t$.
+In GaLore \citep{zhao2024galore}, gradients are projected onto subspaces spanned by the top $r$ left singular vectors from the SVD of the layer gradient at a previous iteration, i.e., the projection matrix is $P_{\ell}^t = U[:,:r]$.
+FLoRA \citep{hao2024flora} instead uses a Gaussian matrix for $P_{\ell}^t$, i.e., $(P_{\ell}^t)_{i,j} \sim \mathcal{N}(0,\frac{1}{r})$.
+Alternatively, \citet{he2024subspace} use a uniform distribution on the Stiefel manifold to generate $P_{\ell}^t$.